 Some of the problems with currently available solutions:

-Taking notes and managing to-do lists often feels like a chore due to the mental effort required for prioritizing and organizing.
+Taking notes and managing to-do lists should not feel like a chore.
+The mental effort required for prioritizing and organizing should happen with minimal overhead.
 Context switching adds to the fatigue.
-While tools can't fix everything, a system that makes information easily accessible could reduce cognitive load.
-Simplifying note-taking to be unobtrusive would allow more focus on tasks.
+System should be defined so that it makes information easily accessible in order reduce cognitive load on lookups.
+Designing note-taking to be unobtrusive would allow more focus on tasks.

-Tasks' exact order is often not crucial, and plans frequently change.
+Tasks' exact order is often dynamic, and plans frequently change.
 Discarding outdated or irrelevant lists can improve the usefulness of kept notes.
 Reducing the tendency to hoard digital post-its is important.
+But at the same time, shaping the backlog of tasks or polishing archive of notes is not a guarantee to produce any additional value.
+The future need for given information is unknown.

 The aim is to have a reliable tool for capturing daily notes at work and home.
 In addition, the goal is to make it easy to walk away from using the application if desired without losing the data.